wnfs-wg/spec/spec/private-wnfs.md

 The namefilters to be used as labels for the ciphertexts in the HAMT are computed as defined in [Algorithm 4.4: Sharded File Content Access](#44-sharded-file-content-access).

-Each multivalue in the HAMT MUST have exactly one CID.
+Each multi-value in the HAMT MUST have exactly one CID.
 That CID refers to a ciphertext block.
 Each block MUST be a $2^{18} = 262144$ byte ciphertext, where the first 12 bytes are the initialization vector for encryption, so each block MUST encode exactly 262,132 plaintext bytes, except for the last block with index equal to `blockCount - 1`, which MAY be smaller, but MUST NOT encode an empty plaintext.

 ### 3.2.1 Private Directory